New Age Metals (CVE:NAM) Sets New 1-Year Low at $0.04

-New Age Metals Inc. (CVE:NAM – Get Free Report) hit a new 52-week low during trading on Tuesday .
-The company traded as low as C$0.04 and last traded at C$0.04, with a volume of 102200 shares changing hands.
-The stock had previously closed at C$0.04.
+Shares of New Age Metals Inc. (CVE:NAM – Get Free Report) hit a new 52-week low during trading on Monday .
+The company traded as low as C$0.04 and last traded at C$0.05, with a volume of 31200 shares traded.
+The stock had previously closed at C$0.05.

-Separately, Fundamental Research set a C$0.21 price objective on New Age Metals and gave the company a “buy” rating in a report on Tuesday, September 12th.
+Separately, Fundamental Research set a C$0.21 price target on shares of New Age Metals and gave the company a “buy” rating in a research note on Tuesday, September 12th.

 About New Age Metals